Senior Leadership Team

 My name is Rebecca Sykes, I am 36 years old.
 I live with my fiancé Ben and our cat who is called Puss, in Cheshire where we recently moved to enjoy more of the countryside.
 I was born and brought up in a small village in West Yorkshire called Holmfirth (Last of the Summer Wine country).
 When I am not at work, I enjoy going bike riding, cooking and spending time with my family.

 In 2000, I moved to Newcastle to attend University where I studied BA Hons Primary Education with QTS.
 When I qualified as a teacher in 2003, I moved to South Manchester.
 I got my first teaching job at a Church of England school near where I lived in South Manchester, where I started as a NQT and over the 11 years taught in Nursery, Reception, Year 1 and Year 2 and progressed to Key Stage one Phase Leader.
 After 11 enjoyable years, I decided that it was time for a change and moved to the E-act Blackley Academy in 20I4, where I made the move into teaching in Key Stage 2.
-Currently, I teach in Year 4 but have also taught Year 3.
+Currently, I teach in Year 5 but have also taught Year 3 and 4.
 My responsibilities include: science lead, Healthy Schools lead and PSHE lead.
 Recently, I joined the SLT team as Lower Key Stage 2 lead after carrying out my NPQSL (National Professional Qualification in Senior Leadership).

 I am passionate about teaching and strive to ensure that all the children I teach receive the best possible education to develop a love of learning and to equip them for the future.
 I really enjoy working in Blackley as our children are fantastic individuals who put a smile on my face everyday.